 DIY Japanese Summer Festival (Natsumatsuri) at Home

-Unfortunately, due to COVID-19, Natsumatsuri have been mostly canceled throughout Japan for the past two summers.
-It was something I was really looking forward to experiencing with my daughter, especially as a major one is held within walking distance of my home.
-However, I was lucky enough to be able to experience a mini-Natsumatsuri at my daughter’s daycare last year (when she was one) and again just last week (when she was two).
+It had been something I was looking forward to experiencing with my daughter, especially as a major one is held within walking distance of my home.
+However, I was lucky enough to be able to experience a mini-natsumatsuri at my daughter’s daycare when she was a year old and when she was two.

 natsumatsuri summer festival in japan at home